chan3845/lxc-k8s-deploy/README.md

-## Kubernetes Cluster Setup with LXD Containers
+## Kubernetes Cluster Setup with LXC Containers
-This repository contains script to quickly set up a Kubernetes (K8s) cluster using **LXD containers**.
+This repository contains script to quickly set up a Kubernetes (K8s) cluster using **LXC containers**.
 It is intended for **learning, testing, and demo purposes**.

 > ⚠️ **Note:** Since this setup uses LXD containers, it is **not recommended for production use**.
-LXD is excellent for lightweight, fast, and isolated environments, but it lacks the robustness and security guarantees of full VM or bare-metal deployments.
+LXC is excellent for lightweight, fast, and isolated environments, but it lacks the robustness and security guarantees of full VM or bare-metal deployments.

 This project is heavily inspired by and modified from the original work by [justmeandopensource](https://github.com/justmeandopensource/kubernetes.git)